outaTiME/grunt-replace/README.md

 Type: `Boolean`
 Default: `false`

-If this is set to `true`, only the strings that match `patterns.match` will be replaced and the prefixes will not be replaced.
+If set to `true`, we use default matching mechanism but preserve prefix in target.

 > This only applies for simple variable lookup mechanism and `patterns.replacement` is an string.